3:00 pm - 4:00 pmCONCURRENT SESSIONS

 7.2 Straight-Through-Processing: The Real Deal

-CHRISTOPHER SNYDER, CEO, eLife Solutions
+CHRISTOPHER SNYDER, CEO, eLife LLC

 The life insurance industry is adapting to the digital age to better serve middle market and millennial consumers who desire a more convenient, user-friendly and faster policy application and approval process.
 The ideal solution is an end-to-end digital process from policy quotation to e-policy delivery with flexibility for both agent-assisted and/or direct-to-consumer distribution.
 It is cost effective with robust, customizable underwriting procedures and safeguards, along with a powerful suite of analytics for immediate implementation.
 Industry professionals who have successfully built this platform for non-medically underwritten term life will discuss this truly straight-through-process.